Smartwatches With Health Metrics – Learn What They Are & Do

 There are two types of GPS tracking – connected and built-in.

-GPS connected means you will need to piggyback off your smartphone’s connection and have the phone on you for the GPS to work on your watch.
+GPS-connected means you will need to piggyback off your smartphone’s connection and have the phone on you for the GPS to work on your watch.

-However, if you want to have the freedom to go out without your phone, you want to consider built-in GPS.
+However, if you want to have the freedom to go out without your phone, you want to consider a built-in GPS.

 The extra cost may not be worth it for some people, but for others, the convenience of not having to have your phone nearby is a benefit they find worth the higher price tags.